marcog83/js-suspenders/README.md

 You can map in some different ways

-directly with function name (minification can breaks funcion names!!!)
+* directly with function name (minification can breaks function names!!!)

 ```javascript
 injector.map(Dep).asSingleton(); // asSingleton() allow you to map a function as a Singleton.
 ```

-map a function directly with its name, providing a name (string will not break, but dependencies still can)
+* map a function directly with its name, providing a name (string will not break, but dependencies still can)

 ```javascript
 injector.map(SpriteNoArray,'SpriteNoArray');
 ```
-map dependencies with an array and a name. (supposed to be safest way to map)
+* map dependencies with an array and a name. (supposed to be safest way to map)

 ```javascript
 injector.map(["Dep", "SecondDep", Sprite],"Sprite");
 ```

-You can map an Object
+* You can map an Object

 ```javascript
 injector.map('Value').toValue({